-Despite his popularity, rather surprisingly, when compared to other solitary cases, contact with him has never become excessive and there has never been the need for a formal management plan.
-A fleet of small boats take the public to meet the dolphin which has in one year generated over £1 million in income for the community.
+Despite his popularity, rather surprisingly, when compared to other solitary cases, contact with him was not considered excessive and there was never the need for a formal management plan.
+Over the years however boat traffic has increased greatly and as the dolphin ages a protection plan must now be considered.
+Fungie has generated a vast amount of income for the community and ensuring his ongoing welfare is vital.

-Today Fungie has become very selective about permitting physical contact, allowing only those with whom he has established trust.
-For the most part he will only approach tourists when they visit en masse provided they are holding a tow line.
-If they release it and swim towards him, Fungie simply leaves.
-He does however have close, intimate sessions at special times with a circle of long-term human friends.
-11
+In the early years Fungie was very selective about permitting physical contact, allowing only those with whom he had established trust.
+For the most part he would only approach tourists in the water provided they were holding a tow line.
+If they released it and swam towards him, Fungie would move away.
+Today, it would appear by the dolphins' own choice, his interactions with people in the water are few and far between.